Do you know these soccer terms?

 to pass or kick the ball between the legs of (a player on the opposing team) so as to pass it to another player or score a goal.

 Truth time.
 I have only heard the shortened form ‘nutty’ and so always thought this referred to nut def 15.
 Colloquial a testicle.
-And while the term may refer back to this def (see the etymology), I now know it’s actually an abbreviation of the term nutmeg.
+And while the term may refer back to this def (see the etymology), it’s actually an abbreviation of the term nutmeg.

 No, this isn’t someone who professionally rides horses in races.